BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 #### The primary key scheme

 Let's start creating the wallet.
-In our example, we assume our users have a basic understanding of how bitcoin wallets work.
+For our product, we assume that our users already have a basic understanding of how bitcoin wallets work.
 Therefore, the application lets them choose from a couple of the most common key schemes.
-If you are designing your own product, it's important to think about the target audience to determine the options that you offer.

 {% include image-gallery.html pages = page.images_primary-keyset %}

 Some users may need help deciding on the best solution for them.
 Our application gives them an option to run through a set of questions about their specific needs and suggests a setup based on the answers.
 Power users will find a "Custom" option, which gives them the freedom to define a key scheme from scratch.

+If you are designing your own product, it is important to think about the target audience to determine the options that you offer.

 #### Save for later

-As you can see, creating a multi-key wallet involves a lot of steps in the wallet application as well as on the signing devices.
-This can take quite a while, especially if you are creating not only one, but multiple key sets for a wallet.
-It also requires that Bob has all signing keys ready and available beforehand.
+As you can see, creating a multi-key wallet involves a lot of steps in the wallet application as well as on the corresponding signing devices.
+This can take quite a while, depending on the chosen key scheme.
+It also requires that users have all extended public keys ready and available beforehand.

 It is likely that not all users will be able or willing to go through the entire process in one setting.
-That's why our application offers a feature called "Save for later".
-It allows Bob to pause the wallet creation process at any time and finish it later.
-The application saves current state locally on the device, until the wallet is actually created on-chain.
+This is why our application offers a feature called "Save for later".
+It allows users to pause the wallet creation process at any time and pick it up later.
+The application saves the current state of the wallet locally on the device, until it is actually created on-chain.

 {% include image-gallery.html pages = page.images_save-for-later %}

 #### Enabling the recovery path

-Although recovery recovey paths are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature that is not forced on users.
+Recovery paths are based on a concept called [timelocks](https://bitcoin.design/guide/how-it-works/custom-spending-conditions/#timelocks).
+Although they are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature that is not forced on users.

+If the recovery path is enabled, our application uses smart defaults to propose a suitable key scheme, based on the wallet.
+Since Bob is creating a 2-of-3 wallet, the application will suggest a 1-of-3 recovery path.
+This recommendation will be different for other wallet types.

+It also suggests that the recovery path will be unlocked after 6 months, if the funds have not been spent.
+However, Bob can choose a different timeframe.

+Our application also provides users to set reminders at different times before the recovery path unlocks.

 {% include image-gallery.html pages = page.images_recovery-path-creation %}

+Note that the scope of this feature is quite narrow because it is aimed at an audience with basic knowledge of bitcoin.
+You might want to offer more customization options, based on your own target audience.

-### Wallet backup
+#### Wallet backup

+Enabling the recovery path is the final step before the wallet is created on-chain.
+Once it has been finalized and can be used, our application prompts the user to download the wallet backup file.

-Apart from backing up their private keys, users will need the wallet configuration file or [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor), if they should ever need to recover their wallet.
+This is important, because users will need the wallet configuration file or the [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor), if they should ever need to recover their wallet.
 The wallet descriptor functions like a map that contains all the information necessary for a wallet application to restore the wallet.
-Without this map, the wallet cannot be recovered.
-It is, therefore, critically important that users understand this fact and create a backup of the wallet descriptor.
+Without this map, the wallet cannot be recovered even if you have backups of all private keys.

+{% include image-gallery.html pages = page.images_backup %}

-The wallet descriptor does not contain any private key data.
-This means that it's not as critical to protect as your private key.
+The backup file does not contain any private key data.
+This means that it is ok to store it digitally in a password manager, for example.
 However, since it contains all extended public keys, anybody who finds this file can potentially monitor all transactions in real time.

+Because they might not want to backup the wallet right away, users will find the backup file and other important information on the wallet settings page at any time.

 ### Co-signer onboarding

 The next step the co-signers set up the wallet on their end.
 To make this experience easy and seamless, the application allows Bob to invite Alice in a variety of ways:

-1. By displaying a QR code that Alice scans with her app (recommended).
+1. By displaying a QR code that Alice scans with her app.
 2. By sending an invite, which contains the wallet descriptor, over email, Nostr, or any messenger app.
-3. By providing Alice with a copy of the wallet configuration file that was saved as a backup.
+3. By providing Alice with a copy of the wallet backup file that he saved previously.

 {% include image-gallery.html pages = page.images_cosigner-onboarding %}

 ### Spending from the wallet

 Creating transactions and spending from the wallet works like with any other multi-key wallet.
-We have covered how this works on the [savings wallet reference design](/guide/savings-wallet/#making-small-payments), if you are curious about that.
+We have covered how this works on the [savings wallet reference design](https://bitcoin.design/guide/savings-wallet/#making-small-payments), if you would like to learn more.

 ### Managing the recovery path

-Technically, timelocks are not applied at the wallet level but at the UTXO level.
+As mentioned above, recovery paths are powered by timelocks.
+Technically, however, these timelocks are not applied at the wallet level but at the [UTXO](https://bitcoin.design/guide/glossary/#unspent-transaction-output-utxo) level.
 This means that every UTXO has its own timelock, based on the time when it was deposited into the wallet.

 To prevent the recovery path from kicking in and refreshing the timelock, a UTXO has to be spent and re-deposited back into the wallet.
-Please refer to the [custom spending conditions page]() for more information about how timelocks work.
+Please refer to the [custom spending conditions page](https://bitcoin.design/guide/how-it-works/custom-spending-conditions/) for more information about how timelocks work.

-So if Bob has three UTXOs in his wallet that he received at different times, he needs to refresh three different timelocks in order to prevent the recovery key set to be activated.
-This can quickly become cumbersome and costly, as every such transfer implies on-chain transaction fees.

 ##### Preventing recovery path activation

+So if Bob has three UTXOs in his wallet which he received at different times, he actually needs to refresh three different timelocks.
+This can quickly become cumbersome and costly, as every refresh transaction implies on-chain transaction fees.

 To reduce this complexity, our application offers a "unified" timelock reset experience by default.
 This simply means that it uses the UTXO that is closest to being unlocked as the trigger to start the process.
 In the background, however, all UTXOs are automatically batched together.